Disorders That Can Delay Infant Milestones

 A metabolic disorder involves how your baby's body processes food.
 In some cases it causes nutritional deficiencies and in other cases the disorder results in a buildup of a nutrient due to a missing enzyme.
 They can also impact cognition.
 Disorders that effect metabolism in infants include:

 Some of these disorders are tested for at birth, while you'll have to request testing for others, especially if they run in your family.

 Autism spectrum disorders can cause developmental delays that range in severity from mild to severe.
 They can appear in infancy or during the toddler years and result in delays of speech and language, social interaction and age-appropriate play, according to the Help Guide website.
 Classic autism, Rett syndrome, childhood disintegrative disorder and pervasive developmental disorder are those that fall on the autism spectrum.

 Sometimes a brain disorder is present in infants.
 When the brain doesn't develop properly or undergoes some form of trauma, developmental delays often occur.
-This includes cognitive, physical, social, visual and hearing delays, though the symptoms range from mild to severe depending on the disorder and its severity.
-Some of these neurological disorders are cerebral palsy, central auditory processing disorder, expressive language disorder, Landau-Kleffner syndrome, learning disabilities and neural tube disorders such as spina bifida.
 In some cases, the disorder isn't recognized until later childhood, even though it might have been present at birth.